tiansiyuan/ML-models/table_transformer/README.md

 The notebook is taken from [here](https://github.com/NielsRogge/Transformers-Tutorials/blob/master/Table%20Transformer/Using_Table_Transformer_for_table_detection_and_table_structure_recognition.ipynb).

-It requires 2 CPUs/4G RAM, but no GPU.
+It requires 1 CPU/2G RAM, but no GPU.

+Use the following custom Docker image when creating notebook server:

+projects.registry.vmware.com/models/notebook/inference:cv-pytorch-cpu-v1